blessingaliu/30DayDevopsChallenge/Day2-AWSGameDayNotificationService/howto.md

 ---

-### 2. Manually Create an SNS Topic and Email Subscription
+### 2. Step 2: Manually Create an SNS Topic and Email Subscription

 - **Create an SNS Topic**
     - Name the topic `gameday-topic` (or any other preferred name).